-Harassment based on marriage or civil partnership is conduct directed towards a colleague by another colleague or group of colleagues which is based on the marriage or civil partnership of the colleague and which is unwelcome by the recipient or a witness.
+Harassment based on marriage or civil partnership is conduct directed towards a colleague by a a colleague

 The following are examples which illustrate such behaviour, though this is not an exhaustive list:

 - Jokes about marriage or civil partnership. - Use of offensive names. - Use of offensive or insensitive stereotypes. - Verbal abuse based on marriage or civil partnership. - Circulation, or display, of offensive material based on marriage or civil partnership.